powersync-ja/powersync-service/DEVELOP.md

 changeset add
 ```

 Merging a PR with changeset files will automatically create a release PR.
-Merging the release PR will bump versions, tag and publish packages and the Docker image.
+Merging the release PR will bump versions, tag and publish packages.

+The Docker image is published by manually triggering the `Docker Image Release` Github Action.
 The Docker image version is extracted from the `./service/package.json` `version` field.